wsprtv/wsprtv.github.io/docs/README.md

 minute (must be one of 0, 2, 4, 6, or 8).
 Example: `WQ46` if Q\*4\* special callsigns are used and
 transmissions begin 6 minutes after the start of a 10 minute cycle.

+If the channel field is **empty**, all regular callsign messages are displayed.
+The callsign may be compound.
+Spots are shown without filtering in this mode, and no line segments between markers are drawn.

 ### Band

 Specifies the frequency band for WSPR transmissions.
 There may be additional,